This almond and flax pancakes recipe is naturally gluten free and I've also used almond…

 I wanted to create a breakfast pancake recipe that would be nutritious, full of fibre, but equally easily digestible.

-This is the reason why I’ve chosen the gluten free flour and dairy free milk, although if you want to make your pancakes for anyone who is allergic to gluten, use gluten-free oats.
+This is the reason why I’ve chosen the gluten free flour and dairy free milk, although if you want to make your pancakes for anyone who is allergic to gluten, make sure you use gluten-free oats.

 The oat pancakes are great served hot straight from the frying pan, but you can easily make them in advance and then reheat in the microwave or oven.
 They are also perfectly fine eaten cold.